hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

 The segment have 3 block, the first block is made of 0 float 2 integers, and second is made of 1 float 2 integers.
 The third is made of 2 floats 2 integers.

-3. A order collecting statament.
+3. Order collecting operation and order collecting statament.

-Some time the order of a sequece is importand and the order may be aligned by following segment.
+Some time the order of a sequece is importand and the order may be aligned by following segments.
-The statament is used to collect the order, or refer the order of a sagment.

 For example::